 A Certified Association Executive (CAE), Ms. Hartley received a Nonprofit Management Executive Certificate from the Georgetown University Center for Public & Nonprofit Leadership.
 She holds a Juris Doctorate from the University of Maryland School of Law, a Master of Business Administration from Salisbury University’s Perdue School of Business, and a Bachelor of Business Administration from the University of Texas, El Paso.

-Ms. Hartley is a member of the Maryland State Bar, American Bar Association, Public Relations Society of America, American Society of Association Executives, Women in Government Relations, and Leadership Greater Washington.
-She serves as chairperson of the World Blind Union’s Employment Working Group, which launched Project Aspiro, a career planning and employment website for people who are blind or visually impaired, service providers, friends, family, and employers.
-In her community, Ms. Hartley serves as chairperson for the Governance Committee of the board of directors of the Alexandria, Virginia, Chamber of Commerce.
+Ms. Hartley is a member of the Maryland State Bar, American Bar Association, American Society of Association Executives, National Association of Workforce Development Professionals, and Leadership Greater Washington.
+She served as chairperson of the World Blind Union’s Employment Working Group, which launched Project Aspiro, a career planning and employment website for people who are blind or visually impaired, service providers, friends, family, and employers.
+In her community, Ms. Hartley served as the 2022 chairperson of the board of directors of the Alexandria, Virginia, Chamber of Commerce.